strugee/filter-other-days/README.md

 Shell script to filter logfiles for today's date in an Artificial Ignorance-compatible way

+`filter-other-days` is careful to only throw away entries that we're _sure_ aren't from today.
+This is implemented by using `grep -v` on other dates instead of `grep` on today's date.
+The rationale here is that it's better to receive irrelevant information than it is to miss relevant information.

 ## Installation

 Get the source, either by git clone or unpacked tarball.
 Change into the directory and run `sudo make install`.